ankita007-coder/Filter-Menu/README.md

 2. Browse the food items displayed on the menu.

-3. Use the category filter buttons to filter food items based on specific categories (e.g., "Appetizers," "Main Courses," "Desserts").
+3. Use the category filter buttons to filter food items based on specific categories.

 4. Enjoy exploring the menu!